From coastal routes to heritage treasures, our railway offers a wealth of striking journeys.

-Click on the gallery to see more images of the line and our repairs
+Click on the gallery to see more images of the line.

 The line, which runs between Llandudno Junction and Blaenau Ffestiniog, takes in the North Wales Coast and the heart of Snowdonia.
 Sites include Conwy Castle, Dolwyddelan Castle and the World Heritage Town of Conwy.

 Click on the gallery to see more images.
 Image credit – The National Railway Museum.

 Take a trip to the historic walled city of York and discover some of Britain’s most important railway artefacts at The National Railway Museum, including what was once the country’s busiest signal box.

 Network Rail donated original bricks from the foundations of Borough Market Junction signal box, which moved from London to the National Railway Museum in 1976.

 Our donation helped with the box’s restoration and highlighted our commitment to conserving railway history.